-Part B - Visa applicant to complete
+Part B - To be completed where the partner of the person alleged to have committed the family violence is alleging family violence against himself/herself

-- 4 Describe the relevant domestic violence experienced, including individual incidents, and who experienced the domestic violence.
-Where possible include: - what happened, including details of physical violence and threats of violence; - when the domestic violence commenced; - how frequently the domestic violence occurred; - · dates on which the domestic violence occurred; - when the most recent incident was.
+4 Describe the relevant family violence experienced, including individual incidents, and who experienced the family violence.

+Where possible include:

+- what happened, including details of physical violence and threats of violence, and, if the conduct of the person alleged to have committed the relevant family violence was not towards the alleged victim: - the name of the person whom the conduct of the alleged perpetrator was towards; and - identification of the relationship between the alleged victim and the person whom the conduct was towards; - when the family violence commenced; - how frequently the family violence occurred; - dates on which the family violence occurred; - when the most recent incident was.

-For information about what you are required by the Regulations to provide, please refer to the definition of relevant domestic violence and Notes for visa applicants on page 2 of the guidelines at the front of this form.
+For information about what you are required by the Regulations to provide, please refer to the definition of relevant family violence and Notes for visa applicants on page 2 of the guidelines at the front of this form.